brechtm/rinohtype/doc/index.rst

 rinohtype is open source software licensed under the `GNU AGPL 3.0`_.
 Practically, this means you are free to use it in open-source software, but not in (commercial) closed-source software.
 For the latter, you need to obtain a commercial license.
-We are also available for consultancy projects involving rinohtype, so don't hesitate to `contact us`_.
+I am also available for consultancy projects involving rinohtype, so don't hesitate to `contact me`_.

 .. _GNU AGPL 3.0: http://www.gnu.org/licenses/agpl-3.0.en.html
-.. _contact us: info@opqode.com
+.. _contact me: brecht@opqode.com

 .. include:: manual.rst